seathasky/Consider/README.md

 # Consider

+**Know your fights before they start.**
-A World of Warcraft Classic Era addon that emulates the classic "consider" command from early MMORPGs.
-Get instant feedback on how challenging a target will be before engaging in combat.
-Works best without nameplates, player and targets frames and for those playing Ultra Hardcore.
+A World of Warcraft Classic Era addon that brings back the old-school *"consider"* command from early MMORPGs.
+Instantly see how tough your target is—perfect for no-nameplate, no-frame, or Ultra Hardcore play.

 <img src="https://raw.githubusercontent.com/seathasky/Consider/refs/heads/main/img/betterexample.png" alt="Consider examples">

+---

 ## Features

-- **Target Analysis**: Quickly assess the difficulty of any target based on level difference
+- **Instant Target Check** – See difficulty based on level difference
-- **Color-Coded Feedback**: Uses the classic difficulty color system for instant recognition
+- **Classic Colors** – Red = impossible, Green = trivial, etc.
-- **Customizable Keybinding**: Set your preferred key combination for quick access
+- **Custom Keybind** – Assign any key for quick use
-- **Clean Interface**: Simple settings window with drag-and-drop repositioning
-- **Lightweight**: Minimal performance impact with efficient code
+- **Simple UI** – Drag, drop, and done
+- **Lightweight** – No clutter, no lag

+---

 ## Installation